One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Introduction

 \section{Introduction}

-In \cite{one-dimensional-p-adic} there is a classification of one dimensional groups definable in the $p$-adic numbers.
-Here we obtain a similar classification for commutative groups of dimension $1$ over other valued fields.
-Of special importance is the algebraically closed valued fields.
+In \cite{one-dimensional-p-adic} a classification of one-dimensional groups definable in the $p$-adic numbers is established.
+Here we obtain a similar classification for definable commutative groups of dimension $1$ over other valued fields.
+Of special importance are the algebraically closed valued fields.
 This is done in Proposition \ref{one-dimensional-acvf} except in residue characteristic $2$ and $3$.
 The only part where this restriction appears is in the study of elliptic curves, it would be good to remove it.

 Another interesting field is the one obtained by letting $p$ vary in a $p$-adic field.
-More precisely if we have $\mathcal{U}$ a non-principal ultra-filter in the prime numbers, then $\Pi_{p}\mathbb{Q}_p/\mathcal{U}$ is elementary equivalent to $F((t))$ where $F$ is a pseudo-finite field of characteristic $0$ (we can also replace $\mathbb{Q}_p$ with any finite extension of it).
+More precisely if we have $\mathcal{U}$ a non-principal ultra-filter on the set of prime numbers, then $\Pi_{p}\mathbb{Q}_p/\mathcal{U}$ is elementary equivalent to $F((t))$ where $F$ is a pseudo-finite field of characteristic $0$ (we can also replace $\mathbb{Q}_p$ with any finite extension of it).
 The classification in this case is obtained in Proposition \ref{one-dimensional-psfv0}.

+The strategy of the proof is similar to the one in \cite{one-dimensional-p-adic}.
+The main new technical issue in the classification for these valued fields is the presence of an infinite residue field.

+To recall how this proof goes, one uses the algebraization result for groups in a very general context obtained in \cite{mop}, see Section \ref{mopsec}, in order to obtain a one-dimensional algebraic group containing as a type-definable subgroup a ``large'' type-definable subgroup of the given definable group, after quotienting out a finite subgroup.
+Here large means that the index is of cardinality smaller than the degree of saturation of the model.